Patient-Centered Care for Children and Youth

 Preventive Dental Care

 Dental health services became available at our Adams City High School clinic in February 2017 and at our Brighton High School clinic in January 2019.
 Kids First contracts with Salud Family Health Centers to provide one day per week of preventive dental health services at each location.
+In fall 2019, Kids First began offering dental services at our Thornton High School clinic in partnership with Clinica Family Health.

 Dental health services include: